 East Devon

 § This page gives an overview of the East Devon local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ East Devon stretches from the Jurassic Coast to inland countryside, offering a mix of seaside resorts, river valleys, and market towns.
 The coast features towns such as Sidmouth, Seaton, and Budleigh Salterton, known for their cliffs, beaches, and promenades.
 Inland, Axminster and Honiton are traditional centres, with Honiton renowned for lace-making and antiques.
 The River Exe valley and East Devon Area of Outstanding Natural Beauty provide rolling hills, woodlands, and nature reserves.
 The coastline, part of a UNESCO World Heritage Site, displays dramatic geological formations, making East Devon a district of scenic variety.

-The administrative boundary of East Devon can be viewed on OpenStreetMap: District Boundary of East Devon.
+The administrative boundary of East Devon can also be viewed on OpenStreetMap: District Boundary of East Devon.

 Key Facts about East Devon